harteknut/harteknut/README.md

 - 👋 Hi, I’m @harteknut
 - 👀 I’m interested in everything about smart home, openHAB, LCN and other project around the Raspberry Pi.

-- 📫 You can reach me per emaail: simon@dylla.de
+- 📫 You can reach me per email: simon@dylla.de

 <!---
 harteknut/harteknut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.